ArijitKD/Griffin/README.md

 # Octuron-OS
-A simple, command-line interface 32-bit operating system for i386 devices.
+A simple, command-line interface 32-bit operating system for i386 and compatible devices.